paritytech/polkadot/roadmap/implementors-guide/guide.md

 /// All the validator groups.
 One for each core.
 ValidatorGroups: Vec<Vec<ValidatorIndex>>;
 /// A queue of upcoming claims and which core they should be mapped onto.
-ParathreadQueue: Vec<ParathreadEntry>;
+ParathreadQueue: ParathreadQueue;
 /// One entry for each availability core.
 Entries are `None` if the core is not currently occupied.
 Can be
 /// temporarily `Some` if scheduled but not occupied.
 /// The i'th parachain belongs to the i'th core, with the remaining cores all being
 /// parathread-multiplexers.
 AvailabilityCores: Vec<Option<CoreOccupied>>;
-/// An index used to ensure that only one claim on a parathread exists in the queue or retry queue or is
+/// An index used to ensure that only one claim on a parathread exists in the queue or is
 /// currently being handled by an occupied core.
-ParathreadClaimIndex: Vec<(ParaId, CollatorId)>;
+ParathreadClaimIndex: Vec<ParaId>;
 /// The block number where the session start occurred.
 Used to track how many group rotations have occurred.
 SessionStartBlock: BlockNumber;
 /// Currently scheduled cores - free but up to be occupied.
 Ephemeral storage item that's wiped on finalization.
-Scheduled: Vec<CoreAssignment>, // sorted by ParaId.
+Scheduled: Vec<CoreAssignment>, // sorted ascending by CoreIndex.
 ```

 #### Session Change